How do I declare a major in PPE?

 Is there a PPE minor?

-May I do a double-concentration with PPE and either Philosophy, Political Science, or Economics?
+May I do a double-major with PPE and either Philosophy, Political Science, or Economics?

 Yes.
-PPE may be paired with any other concentration.
-However, students are advised that they must show “value added” with the PPE concentration.
-In the normal case this would entail taking a high proportion of one’s theme and core distribution courses outside the department of the other concentration.
+PPE may be paired with any other major.
+However, students are advised that they must show “value added” with the PPE major.
+In the normal case this would entail taking a high proportion of one’s theme and core distribution courses outside the department of the other major.
 PPE advisors will enforce this expectation.

 I took AP Calculus.
 Does this fulfill the Calculus prerequisite? (not MATH 120)